Nigeria: Airstrikes kill civilians by accident — reports | DW | 16.09.2021

 Nigeria's military said it was investigating reports that an air force jet had killed civilians in Yobe state

-The Nigerian air force said Thursday it is investigating reports that one of its jets fired on civilians in Yobe state in the northeast.
+The Nigerian air force said Thursday it is investigating reports that one of its jets fired on civilians in a fatal incident, as it pursued insurgent fighters in Yobe State in the country's northeast.

 The state's emergency response agency said nine people were killed and 23 others were injured as a village was fired upon.

-The air force said an air craft had been sent to the border area with Niger on Wednesday and was responding to suspected terrorist activity,
+The air force said an aircraft had been scrambled to the border area with Niger on Wednesday and was responding to suspected terrorist activity.

+Gabkwet said the aircraft had observed suspicious movement consistent with Boko Haram behaviour.

-"The pilot fired some probing shots," Gabkwet said, adding, "the area is well known for continuous Boko Haram/ISWAP (Islamic State West Africa Province) activities."
+"The pilot fired some probing shots," Gabkwet said, adding that "the area is well known for continuous Boko Haram/ISWAP (Islamic State West Africa Province) activities."

+Yobe State Governor Mai Mala Buni was able to confirm the incident but could not give specifics.
+He said the state "will work closely with security forces to establish what happened."

-Security forces have been battling an Islamist insurgency for the past 12 years in the northeast of the country.
+Security forces have been battling an Islamist insurgency for the past 12 years in Nigeria's northeast.

+Fighting in the region has killed tens of thousands of people and uprooted nearly 2-million, leading to a humanitarian crisis in the states of Borno, Yobe and Adamawa.

+There have also been previous incidents in which civilians have been killed in military operations over the years.